 Regarding weaknesses, as we said, the undersized bean hopper is the only genuine flaw in the design and is the reason that the Gran Dama missed getting a perfect five-star rating.

-In our view, as good as the other machines on this list are, the Gran Dama deserves top honors in this category.
+As good as the other machines on this list are, the Gran Dama deserves top honors in this category.

 Runner-Up: Gaggia Titanium